DinakarBijili/Jarvis-Virtual-Assistant/README.md

 # Project description
  Jarvis is a  virtual assistant capable of conversation, following basic commands and used to automate your tasks like.
-* Search anything on google or YouTube.
+* Weather forecast.
-* plays music.
+* plays multiple files like audio songs and video songs.
-* Tells latest news from Times of India.
+* Tells latest news of India.
+* Open Applications such as Web browsers, Media players(like vlc), text editors, etc
 * Finds any Location.
 * Tells jokes and facts.
-* it can Search on Wikipedia via voice command
+* it can Search on Wikipedia via voice command.
+* Arithmetic Calculations
 * And more...

 ## Pyttsx3